Skip to content

 Mt.
 Tabor is a great spot for outdoor activities.
 You can hike the trails, play basketball, and bbq.

-people enjoy picnic at sunset over reservoir
+people enjoy a picnic at sunset looking out over a reservoir

 3 of 5